Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-jcasta30/README.md

 ## Screensavers

+### Controls
+Use button A to put the screen to sleep.

+Hold button A for 2 seconds, (while screen is asleep) to activate screensavers (depending on gestures).

+Use button B to wake up the screen.

 ### SS 1

 On Shake, displays randomly positioned rotating lines like: |/-\|, that are centered at different spots.